 What’s happening in the Front lawn / Pétanque Car Park?

-The Pétanque Terrain is relocating to the adjacent Front Lawn, additional parking bays are being added and a new planting scheme has been designed to enhance the view towards Upton House.
+The Pétanque Terrain has been relocated to the adjacent Front Lawn, additional parking bays are being added and a new planting scheme has been designed to enhance the view towards Upton House.
 Connecting footpaths will also be upgraded to provide improved access.

 What’s happening in the main Car Park?

-Subject to planning approval*, the existing car park has been redesigned to increase the number of all-weather gravel spaces and surfaced access tracks.
+The existing car park is being re-aligned & improved to increase the number of all-weather gravel spaces and surfaced access tracks.

-The proposal will provide more disabled parking bays, a designated motorbike area and four spaces for longer vehicles.
+The work includes more disabled parking bays, a designated motorbike area and four spaces for longer vehicles.
 There will also be improvements to footpaths and cycle facilities.
-The landscape design is sympathetic to the rural and historic setting and supports the specimen trees that we are fortunate to have within the park.
+The landscape design is sympathetic to the rural and historic setting and supports the specimen trees that we are fortunate to have within the Country Park.

 How is the project being funded?